Anatomy of a Healthy Website

 2. Be Fully Responsive / Mobile Friendly

 A “responsive website” means that it responds to the size of the screen you’re using, so it’s easily viewed and navigated on a smartphone or tablet.
-As of 2015, more searches are performed on mobile devices than on desktop computers.
+Did you know nearly 60% of all online searches are performed on mobile devices rather than on desktop computers?
 We cannot stress enough the importance of a mobile-friendly website!
 There are WordPress plugins such as WPtouch to make your current WordPress website more mobile friendly.
-That can be a good temporary fix, but your design wonlt always transfer nicely with just a plugin, so it’s best to start with a responsive website design.
+That can be a good temporary fix, but your design won’t always transfer nicely with just a plugin, so it’s best to start fresh with a responsive website design.

-Don’t make your user jump through hoops in order to find the information they’re searching for or they will leave your site with a bad experience.
-Website best practices are to include the most relevant information in the navigation.
+Don’t make your user jump through hoops in order to find the information they’re searching for.
+If your users need to click more than three times to find the content they want, they are likely to leave your site with a bad experience.
+One of our top website best practices is to include the most relevant information in the navigation.
 We suggest including your About, Services, Contact, and Blog pages to start, and you might consider putting your phone number and social links in the header as well.
-Don’t overstuff your navigation with information, or your customer could get overwhelmed.
+However, don’t overstuff your navigation with information, or your customer could get overwhelmed.
 Check out our tutorial on editing your WordPress navigation menu.

 4. Make Google Happy

-97% of consumers will Google your business to decide if they want to do business with you.
-Your job is to think like your target customer and include key search terms throughout your website.
+Ninety seven percent (97%) of consumers will Google your business to decide if they want to shop with you.
+It’s your job to make sure they’re able to find you easily when they start their search.
+To do this, you need to play the game to make google happy.
+Take a minute and think like your target customer, what words or phrases would they search to find your business?
+These are called keywords, and you need to include these key search terms throughout your website.
 Be careful, though!
 Overloading your website with keywords until it doesn’t make sense is called keyword stuffing and could get you banned from search engine results pages (SERPS).
 Also, be sure your website loads fast.
-Google wants the whole web to load instantly.
+Google wants the whole web to load instantly!
 You can test your site with their page speed insights.

 5. Design for Conversion

 Your potential customer wants to know that they can trust you before doing business with you.
-Put their mind at ease with testimonials, regular informational blog posts establishing yourself as a leader in your field, or coverage of your business in the press.
+Put their mind at ease with testimonials, regular informational blog posts that establish you as a leader in your field, or coverage of your business in the press.
 Check out our blog post about claiming your business’ online reviews!

 7. Social Media Links